 This research method helps you gain insight into how well your digital (e.g. website, mobile application) and non-digital (e.g. paper based forms, bills) assets meet user needs and expectations via one-on-one task-based interviews with users.
 You walk away with actionable recommendations.
 Depending on your needs, we can conduct one-off testing or incorporate an ongoing lean, agile process.
-Find out more about moderated user testing.
+Find out more about moderated user testing

 This technique involves giving participants an online survey to assess the effectiveness of an existing or draft information architecture (IA), also commonly referred to as site structure.
-Find out more about online IA validation.
+Find out more about online IA validation

 Online user testing is a task-based activity that provides insight into how well your digital (e.g. website, mobile application) and non-digital (e.g. paper based forms, bills) assets meet user needs and expectations.
 It delivers greater geographical scope and facilitates bigger participants numbers as users complete the testing online; they can respond in their own time and in their own environment.
-Find out more about online user testing.
+Find out more about online user testing

 Outsourcing a research capability into your organisation allows you to meet the needs of consumers and stay ahead of the competition – with minimal disruptions and overheads.
 We can provide you with this robust solution by integrating our research team with your company.
 The approach is lean; it’s productive, low in cost and quick to implement.
-Find out more about wireframing.

-Essential in developing successful digital experiences, personas allow you to recognise who your users are – and ensure you offer products/services clearly aligned with their needs.
-We consolidate research findings to create a set of personas that provide a reference point for your users’ core behaviours, motivations and expectations.
+Personas based on user research paint a clear picture of who your users are to ensure your products and services are clearly aligned to their needs – essential for developing successful digital experiences.
+We bring our research findings to life in a set of personas that become a reference point for your users’ core behaviours, motivations and expectations.

-Quantitative surveys give you access and insight to customers’ opinions.
-Statistics from research can be used to assist business decisions, test specific hypotheses, analyse relationships between information, and identify (or validate) key sub-groups of customers.
+Quantitative surveys give you access and insight into your customers’ opinions.
+Findings can be used to support business decisions, test specific hypotheses, analyse relationships between information, and identify (or validate) key sub-groups of customers.